Probing initial baryon stopping and equation of state with rapidity-dependent directed flow of identified particles

 The $v_1(y)$ of identified particles is measured by STAR for 10-40\% Au+Au collisions \cite{STAR:2014clz, STAR:2017okv}, among which we focus on four species with the following kinematic cuts: pions $\pi^+$ and kaons $K^+$ within $p_T{\,>\,}0.2\, \gev$ and $p{\,<\,}1.6\, \gev$, protons $p$ within $0.4{\,<\,}p_T{\,<\,}2\,\gev$, and lambdas $\Lambda$ within $0.2{\,<\,}p_T{\,<\,}5\,\gev$ (see Fig.~\ref{fig:bes_v1}).
 The $v_1(y)$ of $\pi^+$ and $p$ is also measured in a larger rapidity window for midcentral Pb-Pb collisions at 17.3 GeV by NA49 \cite{NA49:2003njx}, which matches well with the data from STAR, and we use them for reference for Au+Au at 19.6 GeV.

-{\it \textbf{Results and discussion.}---} The measurements of $dN^\mathrm{ch}/d\eta$ and $dN^{p-\bar{p}}/dy$ described above are used to calibrate the theoretical calculations using NEOS-B for 0-5\% Au+Au collisions at 7.7, 19.6 and 200 GeV, and 0-10\% at 62.4 GeV (see Fig.~\ref{fig:yields}).
+{\it \textbf{Results and discussion.}---} The measurements of $dN^\mathrm{ch}/d\eta$ and $dN^{p-\bar{p}}/dy$ described above are used to calibrate the theoretical calculations using NEOS-B (at vanishing strangeness and electric charge chemical potentials, $\mu_S {\,=\,} \mu_Q {\,=\,} 0$) for 0-5\% Au+Au collisions at 7.7, 19.6 and 200 GeV, and 0-10\% at 62.4 GeV (see Fig.~\ref{fig:yields}).
 Weak decay feed-down contribution to net protons is included in the calculation, as no weak decay correction is applied in the measurements at RHIC.
 Admittedly, there still exists some mismatch between calculations and measurements, regarding the centralities and even collision systems in Fig.~\ref{fig:yields}, partly because of the lack of systematic measurements within the same centrality across beam energies.
 Nevertheless, considering the large error bars in the measurements, we think the longitudinal bulk dynamics is reasonably constrained by making use of the available data.
 The upcoming systematic BES-II measurements with large statistics will help to tighten constraints.

 The two observables in Fig.~\ref{fig:yields} are sensitive to the initial rapidity distributions but not to the tilted structure manifested in the $x$-$\eta_s$ plane.
 Our framework is then calibrated by the $v_1(y)$ of four identified hadron species in 10-40\% Au+Au collisions, as shown in Fig.~\ref{fig:bes_v1}, and the initial profiles in the $x$-$\eta_s$ plane are further constrained.
 The $v_1(y)$ of mesons is mainly driven by the sideward pressure gradients, which is stronger toward $-x$ at $\eta_s{\,>\,}0$ and vice versa, originating from the tilted structure shown in Fig.~\ref{fig:initial_condition}(c).
 This structure successfully explained $v_1(y)$ of charged particles at the top RHIC energy \cite{Bozek:2010bi,Bozek:2011ua}.
 Here we note that the $v_1(y)$ of $\pi^+$ and $K^+$ are very similar in magnitude from our calculation using NEOS-B (left two columns of Fig.~\ref{fig:bes_v1}), and the similarity is consistent with the STAR measurements.
 Because of $\mu_S {\,=\,} \mu_Q {\,=\,} 0$ in NEOS-B, the difference between the $v_1(y)$ of $\pi^+$ and that of $K^+$ mainly originates from their mass difference in response to the underlying hydrodynamic flow velocity.
-We shall see in Fig.~\ref{fig:v1_comp} the additional effects of imposing strangeness neutrality on kaon $v_1(y)$ using NEOS-BQS.